China Telecom Market

 Send us your three last mobile/fix telecom bills – we’ll do a FREE analysis and let you know possible savings.

 China’s fixed-line market is in decline due to voice mobile substitution although the two main fixed-line operators of China Telecom and China Unicom have aggressively deployed and marketed fibre broadband to increase the value of maintaining a fixed-line.
-Fixed line penetration has dropped significantly over the past five years.
-This trend is predicted to continue over the next five years to 2022 driven by the growing adoption of mobile broadband.

 China’s telecommunications development has generally been driven by investments from government-allied entities.
 However, the Chinese government has chosen a minimal intervention approach in broadband development.